Evidence and documentation for the Holocaust: Testimonies

+During Fedorenko v.
+United States, a deportation case involving former Treblinka guard Feodor Fedorenko, he testified that he had been stationed in a guard tower overlooking the camp and admitted that the gas chambers were visible from this vantage point and that he had witnessed dead bodies being removed from the gas chambers on multiple occasions.

+In the 1983 Holocaust documentary Shoah, Unterscharführer Franz Suchomel, tricked into an interview with false promises of anonymity, described his time at the Treblinka extermination camp.
+Suchomel related to the interviewer, Claude Lanzmann, how he saw dead bodies being removed from the gas chambers during a tour of the camp before explaining in depth the extermination of Jews at the camp through both gassing and shooting.

 Sonderkommandos provide another key piece of testimony.
-There were Jewish prisoners who helped march Jews to the gas chambers, and later dragged the bodies to the crematoria.
+These were Jewish prisoners who helped march Jews to the gas chambers, and later dragged the bodies to the crematoria.
 Since they witnessed the entire process, their testimony is vital in confirming that the gas chambers were used for murderous purposes and the scale to which they were used.

 Other key testimony comes from non-Jewish survivors of the camps such as Catholic French Resistance member André Rogerie who was held in seven different camps, and who as a member of the Resistance was not targeted for extermination but for hard labor and survived.
-After the war Rogerie wrote and testified extensively about his experiences in the camps including Auschwitz-Birkenau where he viewed and produced the oldest contemporary sketch of a camp crematorium.
+After the war Rogerie wrote and testified extensively about his experiences in the camps including Auschwitz-Birkenau, where he viewed and produced the oldest contemporary sketch of a camp crematorium.